VK2XXY/pelican-theme-bootstrap4/README.md

 - `.card-metadata-link-colors`				links within metadata sections
 - `.page-link-colors`						links within pagination sections
 - `.page-item-colors`						individual pagination sections
+- `.summary-colors`                         summary sections for article index
+- `.summary-btn-colors`                     "read more..." buttons at end of summary sections.

 These classes are mostly intended to override colors.
 Some classes (such as for links and text) are better used to override foreground colors only.
 Link classes could also be used to change link selector styles.

 The css file can also override bootstrap4 classes, but this is not recommended - you do so at your own risk.